LinuxBeaver/LinuxBeaver.github.io/README.md

 sudo apt-get install ninja-build meson libgegl-dev
 ```

-### 3.
+### 3. Find a individual plugin (instead of all of them)

-Navigate to the plugin you want to compile unless you want to compile all of them.
+The website will tell you were to navigate in the main folder to the plugin you want to compile unless you want to compile all of them.
 For example navigate to **sharp_bevel** folder because you want to compile sharp bevel from source as opposed to using my precompiled binaries.

 ### 4. Compiling the Plugins (automated)